spryker/spryker-docs/docs/marketplace/user/features/202106.0/marketplace-product-options-feature-overview.md

 * option value
 * translation

-*Product option group* holds all available options, or *option values* that buyers select.
+*Product option group* holds all available options or *option values* that buyers select.
 For example, you can have the "Warranty" product option group and create "1-year warranty" and "2-year warranty" values for it.

 {% info_block infoBox "Info" %}